 PureGuardian H7550 Ultrasonic Humidifier

-The PureGuardian H7550 takes all of the best things about modern appliances and wraps them into one compact, unique design that cannot only help relieve the symptoms of dry indoor air, but looks good while doing it!
+The PureGuardian H7550 warm and cool mist humidifier takes all of the best things about modern appliances and wraps them into one compact, unique design that cannot only help relieve the symptoms of dry indoor air, but looks good while doing it!
 With soft touch controls, a digital panel, and a sleek look, the H7550 ultrasonic humidifier features three output levels and dual mist options to put soothing moisture back in your indoor air.

 The H7550 uses PureGuardian's patented SilverClean Technology to maintain hygiene, keeping the tank and water free of microbes and mold.
-So if you're looking for an effective humidifier that requires little maintenance and fits well with any modern decor, the Pure Guardian H7550 is your perfect fit!
+So if you're looking for an effective warm and cool mist humidifier that requires little maintenance and fits well with any modern decor, the Pure Guardian H7550 is your perfect fit!

 - Digital display with soft-touch controls

 - Warm or Cool Mist output (warm mist will feel only slightly warmer near mist spout)

 - SmartMist (automatic) Setting & Continuous Operation Mode

 - Silver Clean Technology integrated into the water tank helps to eliminate germs and bacteria on the tank

 - 12 Hour Timer

 - Tank Empty Light - front panel indicator will light up when water level is low